Trade with Auckland

 The Crown proclaimed exclusive right of purchase over large areas of Hauraki from 1872 to 1897.
-Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay.
-On the open market Māori land might have fetched higher prices.
+Sometimes divisive and questionable methods were used, such as giving credit to individuals which was secured by land owned collectively, and then taking the land if they were unable to pay their debts.
+Māori land might have fetched higher prices on the open market.

 The proportion of Māori land in Hauraki fell from 80–90% in 1865 to 15–20% in 1899.
 The Crown purchased most remaining Māori land in the Hauraki Plains in the 1910s.

-In the early 2000s about 2% of Hauraki remained under Māori ownership, mainly at Kennedy Bay, Mataora and Manaia.
+In the early 21st century, about 2% of Hauraki remained in Māori ownership.
+This land was mainly at Kennedy Bay, Mataora and Manaia.

 All that glitters

 Hori Watene of Ngāti Tamaterā testified to the MacCormick Commission in 1935: ‘Where the carcass lie, the ravens will fly … That ugly carcass – gold, lay right in our midst … Why what a curse.’2

-At Coromandel, the site of the first gold discoveries in 1852, the Crown and Māori negotiated a gold agreement by which Māori landowners would receive payments based on the number of miners on the field.
+At Coromandel, the site of gold discoveries in 1852, the Crown and Māori negotiated an agreement through which Māori landowners would receive payments based on the number of miners on the field.

 The two parties reached similar gold agreements at Coromandel in 1862 and at Thames in 1867.
 Again, the cession of mining rights entailed consultation and Māori consent.
 This principle changed in 1868 when, at Thames, the Crown converted miners’ rights into mining leases without Māori consent.
 James Mackay, as a Crown official and as a private land agent, played a leading role in gold negotiations between 1867 and 1875.

-Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district, but in 1875 were forced to yield because their land had been used as security on credit.
+Ngāti Tamaterā of Ōhinemuri, under their chief Te Hira Te Tuiri, resisted gold mining in their district.
+In 1875 they were forced to yield because their land had been used as security on credit.